jkulbe-msft/MTTCoHack-Arc/README.md

 ## Requirements

-- Your coaches will give you login details to an Azure VM HVHOST, running a Hyper V environment with a simulated on-premises datacenter
+- Your coaches will give you login details to an Azure VM **HVHOST**, running a Hyper V environment with a simulated on-premises datacenter
-  - DC1: Domain Controller running Windows Server 2022 without GUI
+  - **DC1**: Domain Controller running Windows Server 2022 without GUI
-  - SRV1: Windows Server 2022 with SQL Server 2022
+  - **SRV1**: Windows Server 2022 with SQL Server 2022
-  - LIN1: Ubuntu Linux 24.04
+  - **LIN1**: Ubuntu Linux 24.04
-- Your coaches will also give you login details to an Azure subscription with a resource group called rg-cohackArc.
+- Your coaches will also give you login details to an Azure subscription with a resource group called **rg-cohackArc**.
 Please create all resources in this resource group.
 - The resource group rg-cohackArc contains a log analytics workspace called log-analytics-\<xxxxx>.
 Please use this workspace for any tasks that require monitoring.
+- Do **not** onboard the HVHOST machine to Azure Arc

 ![image](./images/hvhost.png)